Contents

 There are several approaches to fostering and maintaining collaboration across supply chains.
 Typically, collaboration efforts are shaped by those involved.

-Collaborating with Internal Stakeholders
+Collaborating with internal stakeholders

 Involving internal stakeholders in supply chain sustainability programs is necessary for garnering alignment across your organisation.
 Starting at the top with key stakeholders can often help bolster support for the initiative.